-This course is a continuation of Human Anatomy and Physiology I. The following systems of the human body are covered: endocrine, blood, cardiovascular, lymphatic, digestive, respiratory, urinary, and reproductive.
-The lecture portion of the course introduces the student to the systems of the human body while the laboratory portion of the course allows the student the opportunity to explore the physiology of these systems.
-Dissection of non-human biological specimens is required.
+This course is a continuation of Human Anatomy and Physiology I. The following systems of the human body are covered: nervous, endocrine, blood, cardiovascular, lymphatic, digestive, respiratory, urinary and reproductive.
+The lecture portion of the course introduces the student to the systems of the human body while the laboratory portion of the course allows the student the opportunity to electronically explore the structure and function of these systems.
 Prerequisite: BIOL 211.